arkadiahn/LEVEL3-projects/README.md

   2. Adversarial Attacks: Try to "jailbreak" your model.
 Can you get it to produce harmful or nonsensical content?
   3. Implement a Custom Metric: Go beyond standard metrics and create your own evaluation metric using a tool like DeepEval.
 This could be a metric for "simplicity of language" or "adherence to a specific format."

+### Week 3: Building a Custom Evaluation Dataset
+This week is all about getting your hands dirty with data.
+As Samu says, "Nobody reads through eval datasets", but we will.
+Ask yourself: what do I want to prove?

+*Goal: Create a high-quality, domain-specific evaluation dataset.

+* Topics:
+  * The problem of "not enough samples".
+  * Techniques for creating "golden" datasets.
+  * Understanding that even famous datasets like MNIST have labeling errors.

+* Challenge:
+  1. Data Collection: Gather a small (50-100 examples) but diverse set of data for your chosen domain.
+  2. Manual Annotation: Write "golden" outputs for your collected data.
+This will be your ground truth.
+  3. Augmentation: Use an LLM to generate variations of your collected data to increase the size and diversity of your dataset.

 ### Week 4: Automation, Reporting, and a Final Solution
 In the final week, we'll bring everything together into a professional, automated pipeline.
+We open-sourced our eval framework which can be found on [github](https://github.com/Aleph-Alpha-Research/eval-framework).
+Get familiar with it, then use it to your means.

 * Goal: Automate the entire evaluation process and present the results in a clear, insightful way.